Message from Dr. Noll

 About this Experience

 The training program at this site is designed to prepare interns to serve a broad and complex spectrum of individuals in terms of age, culture, diagnosis/presenting problems, and level of functioning inherent in a rural setting.
 Professional acculturation will include exposure to legal, multicultural, and ethical issues that arise in an applied setting.
 Leadership, management, and executive functions are also addressed.
 Interns will learn to become key players within a multidisciplinary, community setting.
 Training and didactics are used with the belief that diversity is best viewed as a long-term goal that has a continual evolution.
 At this level of training, integration, proficiency, and efficiency are emphasized in the development of a stronger sense of professional identity, leadership, and autonomy.
 All intern complete a one-week orientation process in which they become familiar with the agency, staff, services, and operations.
 Interns will spend the majority of their time in the outpatient setting.
 Interns will conduct individual, family, and couples therapy for all ages of individuals.
 Intake assessment, treatment planning, and care management are also functions in this setting.
-Some interns will spend half of their time on the acute care rotation.
-During this rotation, they will conduct individual, group, and family sessions on the agency’s inpatient unit.
-The intern will also complete psychological assessments and evaluations to help clarify diagnoses and guide treatment.
-It is expected that the intern will gain knowledge and experience in working with the severely mentally ill in an acute setting.
-Other training opportunities are likely to be available (depending on systemic and community demand/availability) and may be completed based on the intern’s needs and interests so that they may be exposed to the variety of service lines that are available in the community mental health setting.

 Training Opportunities